Key projects using HBDI

 Improved operational effectiveness

-By integrating HBDI practices into the traditional structured problems solving approaches, combining his HBDI experience and Lean Six Sigma black belt experience to create a more whole brain approach to problem solving and implementation.
+By integrating HBDI practices into the traditional structured problems solving approaches (Lean Six Sigma / Kaizen).
+We use a more whole brained approach to problem solving and continuous improvement which help more people to engage and contribute and to better embed enduring business practice.

 Improved effectiveness of digital content